kelbyludwig/kel.bz/content/post/twinprimes.md

 # The Problem

-The premise for the challenge was fairly straightforward.
+The premise for the challenge was straightforward.
 Given two RSA public keys, a ciphertext, and the code that generated the keys and ciphertext, decrypt the ciphertext.
 The provided code was as follows: